 Map network drives

-Any previously saved connections to network drives (H drive, G drive, Cooper) may not transfer to a new or rebuilt machine.
+Any previously saved connections to network drives (H drive, G drive, any servers) may not transfer to a new or rebuilt machine.
 You can map the network drives to the new machine by following these instructions to map G or H drives.

 Retrieve your copies from your H drive or Box and copy them back to your hard drive.
 Or, continue using the H drive or Box as the main drive for your files.
 The H drive is backed up regularly by IT, and Box is regularly backed up independently, so if anything goes wrong, your files will remain intact.